ATD: Augmenting CP Tensor Decomposition by Self Supervision: Augmented Tensor Decomposition

 We show our model in Figure~\ref{fig:framework}.
-The design is inspired by the recent popularity of self-supervised learning.
-To exploit the latent class assignment, we introduce data augmentation into CPD model and design self-supervised loss to constrain the learned low-rank features (i.e., the coefficient vectors).
+The design is inspired by the recent popularity of SSL.
+To exploit the latent class information, we introduce class-preserving data augmentation into CPD model and design self-supervised loss to constrain the learned low-rank features (i.e., the coefficient vectors).

-{\bf Data Augmentation.}\footnote{In practice, augmentation methods are chosen based on the input format and application background. } Given a tensor sample $\mathcal{T}^{(n)}$, we assume that the augmentation methods, $\mbox{aug}(\cdot):\mathcal{T}^{(n)}\rightarrow \tilde{\mathcal{T}}^{(n)}$, obey the following {\em class-invariance property}: $\tilde{\mathcal{T}}^{(n)}$ preserves the same class label and admits a component-based representation, specified in Eqn.~\eqref{eq:classdist1}.
+{\bf Data Augmentation\footnote{{We provide further discussions and ablation studies on data augmentation in appendix~D.3 and D.5}}.} In general, data augmentation methods are chosen to perturb the raw data while preserving class label information.
+Given a sample $\mathcal{T}^{(n)}$, we assume that after data augmentation, its perturbation $\tilde{\mathcal{T}}^{(n)}$ preserves the label and admits the component-based representation as in Eqn.~\eqref{eq:classdist1}.